Working group on Mountain Boundary Layer

 The TEAMx working group on the Mountain Boundary Layer is led by Sebastian Hoch (University of Utah), Manuela Lehner (University of Innsbruck) and Stefano Serafin (University of Vienna).

-Before the prospective TEAMx field campaign, the MoBL working group concentrates on two areas of collaborative process-oriented research:
+Before the prospective TEAMx field campaign, the MoBL working group concentrates on two areas of collaborative research: